grscheller/scheller-linux-archive/notes/gitNotes.md

-# grscheller GIT Notes
+# GIT Notes

-These are the notes I update as I learn more about the GIT source code revision control suite.
-It is NOT A BEGINNERS TUTORIAL, but I try to make it a useful resource for beginners as well as myself.
+These are the notes I update as I learn more about GIT source code revision control.
+Though not a beginner tutorial, I try to make these notes a useful resource for beginners as well as myself.

 #### Git vs GitHub & GitLab